Word of Mouth: The Key to a Thriving Referral Program

 As a small business owner, sometimes it can feel as though your message is getting lost amid all the marketing noise—particularly when larger competitors have blanketed your customers with advertising blitzes.

-But you have a valuable competitive advantage: The ability to increase business by reaching your top existing customers on a personal level and inspiring them to refer their friends, family and co-workers to your business.
+You do have a valuable competitive advantage, however: The ability to increase business by reaching your top existing customers on a personal level and inspiring them to refer their friends, family and co-workers to your business.

-Increasingly, building referral programs is the top marketing strategy for small business owners.
-In a 2012 survey conducted by the online small business network Manta, more than half of the 1,000 small business owners who participated said that word-of-mouth referrals from their best clients were the single-biggest source of growth for their companies.
+Increasingly, building referral programs is the top marketing strategy for small-business owners.
+In a 2014 survey conducted by the online small-business network Manta and BIA/Kelsey, more than half of the nearly 1,000 small business owners who participated said they still rely on word-of-mouth or paper-based programs for customer loyalty and referrals.

 Build a strong foundation

-Before you encourage customers to spread the word about your business, step back and ensure that your products or services are worth referring, that you are providing each customer with a personal, positive experience, and that your business is ready to build its presence.
+Before you encourage customers to spread the word about your business, step back and make sure that your products or services are worth referring, that you are providing each customer with a personal, positive experience and that your are ready to build your business presence.

 “The first step is to get your house in order and understand your client base,” Deutsch says.

 Be confident that your finances are in order, your business plan is set, your mission is clear and that you have the right staff and facilities to satisfy existing customers—and take on new ones.

 Customers tend to make referrals when a business is sound and goes above and beyond to meet or exceed their needs and expectations.
 It is important to know if your business is achieving that goal from the customers’ perspective—and the easiest way to find out is to ask them directly.

 Give customers an ongoing opportunity to provide you with direct feedback.
 Deutsch suggests reaching out with a simple customer survey distributed through the channels in which your customers are most likely to engage.
 This may be in-person, through social networks like Facebook or business rating sites like Yelp, or through email or comment cards.